 The confirmatory test may be conducted on the same EBT as the initial test.

-Before the confirmatory test is given, the employee shall be observed for 20 minutes prior to testing and shall be instructed not to eat, drink, or place anything in his/her mouth until the conclusion of the breath test.
+Before the confirmatory test is given, the employee shall be observed for 20 minutes prior to testing and shall be instructed not to eat, drink, or place anything in their mouth until the conclusion of the breath test.

 The employee will receive instructions such as ‘blow with a strong continuous breath until advised to stop.